 Following detoxification, enrollment at an inpatient or outpatient rehabilitation center is generally necessary for bath salt addiction treatment.
 Treatment usually involves various behavioral approaches, like cognitive-behavioral therapy, motivational enhancement therapy and contingency management programs.
 These behavioral approaches help the individual to identify the causes of drug use and teach them strategies to resist drug use.
 There are currently no medications approved for the treatment of bath salt addiction.

-The Recovery Village Palm Beach can help individuals overcome substance use disorders and treat any co-occurring mental health disorders.
+The Recovery Village Palm Beach at Baptist Health can help individuals overcome substance use disorders and treat any co-occurring mental health disorders.
 Contact us today to find out how we can help you or your loved one get on the road to recovery.

 Dargan, P. I., S. Albert, and D. M. Wood.
 “Mephedrone use and associated adverse effects in school and college/university students before the UK legislation change.”
 QJM: An International Journal of Medicine July 2010.
 Accessed July 29, 2019.